9

 • Ring: A ring with two parallel handles that add resistance to arm and leg activities.
 Also known as a circle or a magic circle.
 (Note: ring exercises are different than those with a wheel.)

-• Mat: A mat similar to a yoga mat but thicker.
+• Mat: Mat Pilates involves using a mat similar to yoga but thicker.
 The mat provides additional cushioning for rolling and side work.

 • Bar: A covered bar that is sometimes weighted.
 It is often used with bands to add resistance.